 A well-placed mirror can go a long way to dispersing light throughout a room.
 Position them opposite windows to reflect the sun’s rays into corners they would not otherwise reach.

 Brightly coloured walls don’t always equate to a light and airy room – although darker colours may increase a gloomy feel.
 Concentrate on other forms of loft lighting before opting to paint the whole thing bright yellow!

-LMB Loft Conversions are the leading providers of conversion services in across London and the surrounding areas.
+LMB Group are the leading providers of conversion services in across London and the surrounding areas.
 Our fully qualified and experienced team are on hand to take care of your new loft conversion, from the design stage right through to sign off, and can provide advice and assistance regarding window and lighting options.

 Get in touch today for more information or to request a free quote with no hidden costs.